kristofzerbe/kiko.io/source/_posts/Discoveries-5.md

   - Discoveries-4
   - Discoveries-3-Tutorials
 ---
-In this episode of **Discoveries** everything is (almost) about images and the web.
+In this episode of the **Discoveries** (almost) everything is about images and the web.
 There are so many pitfalls to do it wrong, but many more possibilities to do it right, especially with these resources I found in the last few weeks.

 * ASP.NET Core Image Resizing Middleware
 * Best way to lazy load images for maximum performance